• Stress; anxiety, nervousness?

 Are infra-red saunas any good for you?

-We were both hooked from the moment we tried the sauna, combined with a remedial massage following it.
-We found that the therapist could get in deeper, because our muscles were already warmed & relaxed, and therefore we got better results from the full treatment.
-Our personal experience, was our original reason for having one in our clinic.
+From the moment Alexis and I first experienced the sauna, with a remedial massage following it, we were both hooked!
+We found that the therapist could get in more deeply, because our muscles were already warm & relaxed, and therefore we got better results from the full treatment.
+Our personal experience, was our original reason for having an Infra-Red Sauna in our own clinic.

 Do they actually do anything healthful themselves?

 Infra-Red saunas can aid in healing specific ailments as well as improving your overall health and wellbeing.
-From helping you relax, to warming and softening your tight muscles or stiff joints, to improved blood flow and boosted immune system, and even losing weight.
+From helping you relax, to warming, softening and relieving your tight muscles and stiff joints, to improving circulation, boosting your immune system, and even assisting in weight loss.

-Weight loss – According to Livestrong, in one article we read, you can burn up to 400-600 calories in one 30 minute session.
-Quite impressive, when you compare it to the fact that 30 minutes of jogging or swimming only burns around 300 calories. – https://www.mamamia.com.au/infrared-sauna-benefits-roadtest/
+Weight loss: According to Dr. Masakazu Imamura, MD study, published in the Journal of American College of Cardiology in 2001, you can burn up to 400-600 calories in one 30 minute sauna session.
+That’s quite impressive, when you realise that investing that same 30 minutes in jogging or swimming, typically burns around 300 calories.

 As we travel through the turbulence of change, again, that is Autumn, here are our Top 3 Healing Herbs to Boost Your Immunity.